CharaChorder/docs/docs/CharaChorder One.rst

 site <https://www.charachorder.com/pages/update-your-firmware>`__.

 .. warning::
-   IMPORTANT: Before performing the below steps, please make sure that you have a :doc:`backup of your layout<Backups>`      as well as a :doc:`backup of your chord library<Backups>`.
+   IMPORTANT: Before performing the below steps, please make sure that you have a :doc:`backup of your layout<Backups>`      as well as a :doc:`backup of your chord library<Backups>` and a :doc:`backup of your GTM settings<Backups>`.
 The update might reset those, so it's important that you    keep backup files handy.
 For instructions on how to restore backed up files, visit the :doc:`Backups<Backups>`    section.
-The update might also reset some of your :ref:`GTM<Generative Text Menu (GTM)>` settings.
-Be sure to write    down settings before you update.

 #.
 On a chromium based browser, such as Chrome, go to the CharaChorder `Device Manager <https://www.iq-eq.io/#/manager>`__
 #.
 Click “Connect”